mkdecisiondev/devdocs/aws/credentials-setup.md

-# Setting Up to Update Lambda functions through the Repository
+# Setting Up Your Credentials

 ### By Eric Hendrickson